 It's concerning to us that many spas and clinics offering infrared saunas will tell you that it's safe for everyone to use a sauna.
 Some even say daily use is safe.
 This is just not true, and not everyone should use a sauna.
 Also, how you replenish your body post-sauna is an imperative step that is often overlooked.

-It all comes back to the wisdom of East Asian medicine, and knowing where our patterns of imbalance lie (click to learn more about the imbalance highlighted):
+It all comes back to the wisdom of Eastern medicine, and knowing where our patterns of imbalance lie (click to learn more about the imbalance highlighted):

 Up the Healing Power of Your Sauna Experience